Johnson & Johnson is breaking up Band-Aids and pharmaceuticals – KION546

 The separation is aimed at creating “two global leaders that are better positioned to deliver improved health outcomes for patients and consumers through innovation,” the company said in a statement.
 Leadership and the new name of the consumer-focused division haven’t yet been announced.

-Johnson & Johnson shares spiked more than 4% in premarket trading.
+Johnson & Johnson shares opened 2.7% higher.
 The Wall Street Journal first reported the news.

 Johnson & Johnson CEO Alex Gorsky said the changes is the “best way to accelerate our efforts to serve patients, consumers, and healthcare professionals, create opportunities for our talented global team, drive profitable growth, and — most importantly — improve healthcare outcomes for people around the world.”